mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

 ### Dates

-Most emissions inventories are built on a daily basis, even if they have hourly values.
+Most emissions inventories are estimated on a daily basis, even if they have hourly values.
 As such, this section allows the user to set the start and end dates for their run (both inclusive).
 Since these fields have to be passed as strings, there is also a `format` variable.
 The format must be something recognizable by the Python standard `datetime` module.
 Finally, all three config files also have a `base_year` variable, as emissions modeling frequently makes a distinction between base year and model year.

-All of the provided example config files are set up for the same Wednesday in the Summer of 2012:
+All of the provided example config files are set up for the same Wednesday in the summer of 2012:

     [Dates]
     format: %Y-%m-%d